A. E. Barit: Career

 Barit was born to poor parents in Jersey City, New Jersey.
 He was briefly the secretary for the purchasing agent at the Chalmers-Detroit Motor Company.
 He began his career with Hudson in 1910, by joining the firm's purchasing department, less than six months after the production of the company's first automobile.
-He was a stenographer, and had no flair for market analysis, product development, nor design.
+He was a stenographer, and had no flair for market analysis, product development, or design.

 Barit was named president and CEO of Hudson following the death of the corporation's founding president and CEO Roy D. Chapin in 1936.

-Using lines of credit arranged for Chapin prior to his death, Barit helped to steer Hudson back towards profitability in the late 1930s.
+Using lines of credit arranged for Chapin before his death, Barit helped to steer Hudson back toward profitability in the late 1930s.
+In 1938, Barit proposed a plan to reduce used-car inventories as a method to stimulate not only the national economy, but also help employment and sales in the automobile industry.
 Sales of Hudson rebounded through the economic recession of 1938.
+Marking the 30th anniversary of the founding of the company in 1939, Barit kept up an optimistic business view by highlighting Hudson's opportunities.

+However, the domestic automobile industry was fiercely competitive with many once-famous firms such as Hupmobile, Chandler, Peerless, Winton, and Pierce-Arrow going bankrupt and Hudson facing a similar fate as it posted a loss of $1.5 million in 1940.

+The company shifted quickly for World War II production.
+Hudson made antiaircraft guns, engines for landing barges, and aircraft parts netting an average of nearly $2 million a year during the war.

-The company also survived a negative financial year in 1941, recouping its loss through World War II production contracts.
-In 1945, Barit successfully fought off a below market rate tender offer for Hudson Motors by the Fisher family—founders of General Motors Fisher Body division.
+After the war, Barit wanted Hudson to be a leader among the independent domestic motormakers.
+In 1945, Barit successfully fought off a below-market rate tender offer for Hudson Motors by the Fisher family—founders of General Motors Fisher Body division.
+Under Barit's leadership, Hudson was one of the first automakers to convert to civilian production.
+Production for 1946 totaled 93,000 or nearly 6,000 more than it made in 1940.
+Hudson increased production in 1947 to 103,000.
+This allowed Hudson to double its profit to $5.7 million in 1947 compared to the previous year.

+Barit wanted Hudson to build on the automobile industry's long list of "firsts" (e.g., the first aluminum pistons, the first rear luggage compartment, the first steering-wheel gearshift).
 The conservative Barit gave the go-ahead for Hudson's step-down body design—a revolutionary design that catapulted the firm to the forefront of automotive body engineering in the postwar market.
+Barit invested $18 million to retool for the new design.

-When combined with the firm's Twin-H straight-6, Hudson's corporate sponsored race teams, headed by Marshall Teague, dominated the NASCAR circuit from 1951 through 1954.
+When combined with the firm's Twin-H straight-6, Hudson's corporate-sponsored race teams, headed by Marshall Teague, dominated the NASCAR circuit from 1951 through 1954.